 The NI website is your complete resource for technical support.
 At ni.com/support, you have access to everything from troubleshooting and application development self-help resources to email and phone assistance from NI Application Engineers.

-Visit ni.com/services for NI Factory Installation Services, repairs, extended warranty, and other services.
+Visit ni.com/services for information about the services NI offers.

 Visit ni.com/register to register your NI product.
 Product registration facilitates technical support and ensures that you receive important information updates from NI.